zeelux/jssort/readme.md

 - Grunt/Gulp script to build minified version for an official build.
 - Samples using jsSort in NodeJS/CommonJS, AMD via RequireJS.
 - Samples demonstrating dotted property navigation.
-- Introduce a way to determine sort order for each property being sorted.
 - Remove dependency on Underscore/Lodash